Mingrui-Ma/Mingrui-Ma/README.md

 I'm always eager to learn new technology (sometimes to my detriment; after being frustrated by how obscure one Java GUI framework is, I decided to move on... and learn another (also obscure) Java GUI framework) and a fast learner.
 Currently I'm learning ReactJS and found it quite fascinating and slightly magical.
 It's nice to google your technology and get more than 5 responses.

 My-Quiz-App, my ReactJS application, is completed and hosted on Netlify!
 It's my best work yet, if I do say so myself (and for what that's worth).

+ReactJS down (mostly) and I'm moving on to learn React Native.
+Should be a breeze since it's based on React (famous last words).